frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ### Prefetch

-Prefetch preloads most frequently used software into memory.
-The Typeshows the chrome.exe-999b1ba.pf contains chrome.exe-999b1ba.exe, the time when the exe file is executed, last time executed, and how many times it was exeucted.
+Prefetch preloads the most frequently used software into memory.
+The Typeshows the chrome.exe-999b1ba.pf contains chrome.exe-999b1ba.exe, the time when the executable file is executed, last time executed, and how many times it was executed.

 ```json
 [